 What happens if I'm arrested?

 When you're arrested, the police usually bring you to the police station for booking.
-If you need to be taken to a hospital, you will be brought there first, before you're taken to the police station.
+If you need to be taken to a hospital, you will be brought there first.
 At the station, police will write down your general information on a form, and a picture is usually taken along with fingerprints.
-You'll be given an opportunity to use the telephone.
+You'll be given a chance to use the telephone.

 What are my rights?